Barry Fey: Music career

 February 14th, 1968, Barry had Jimi Hendrix play at Regis College Field House in Denver.
-There were 4,700 tickets sold at 3.00$ a piece.
+There were 4,700 tickets sold at $3.00 each.
 After the show Jimi came to The Family Dog and jammed with a 16 year old Tommy Bolin.

-September 1st, 1968, Jimi Hendrix Experience, Vanilla Fudge, The Soft Machine and Heir Apparent headlined Red Rocks Ampitheatre in Morrison, Colorado.
+September 1st, 1968, Jimi Hendrix Experience, Vanilla Fudge, The Soft Machine and Heir Apparent headlined Red Rocks Amphitheatre in Morrison, Colorado.
 The show sold out for 5.00$ a ticket.
 This was the very first of hundreds of Red Rocks shows Feyline would promote at the historic venue.
 After the concert Barry and Jimi went back to the Cosmopolitan Hotel in Denver.
 In Jimi's hotel room he would end up writing the lyrics to "Electric Lady-Land" which eventually went double platinum.

 On December 26, 1968, Fey promoted the first Led Zeppelin show in North America, which took place at the Denver Auditorium.

 June 28, 29 and 30th 1969, Feyline presented the Denver Pop Festival at Mile High Stadium, which featured the final performance of The Jimi Hendrix Experience along with Frank Zappa, Creedence Clearwater Revival, Iron Butterfly, Joe Cocker, Zephyr and many others.
 62,000 people were in attendance over the 3 days.

-November 7th, 1969, Barry Fey promoted The Rolling Stones at Colorado State University's Moby Arena.
+On November 7th, 1969, Barry Fey promoted The Rolling Stones at Colorado State University's Moby Arena.

+In the mid 1970's Fey was a partner in the Ebbets Field Rock Club in Denver, CO.

-Feyline promoted George Harrison and Ravi Shankar at the Denver Colliseum in 1974.
+Feyline promoted George Harrison and Ravi Shankar at the Denver Coliseum in 1974.

 In 1976, Fey's company Feyline started his Summer of Stars concert series at Red Rocks Amphitheatre.